Documentation

 simuu.VISUAL_CONFIG // targeting lines, attack flashes

-simuu.SCENARIOS // scenario definitions
+simuu.LEVELS // level definitions

-simuu.loadScenario('swarmVsTank') // load a test scenario
+simuu.loadLevel('swarmVsTank') // load a test level

 References